-As was noted earlier, occupied units 52% of the city's stock with 93% of being single family 6% in multifamily structures, and 1% of ownercomprise housing units homes, units in mobile homes.
+As was noted earlier, owneroccupied units comprise 52% of the city's housing stock with 93% of units being single family homes, 6% in multifamily structures, and 1% of units in mobile homes.
 The single family percentage in the city is comparable to the region, but the percentage of multifamily and mobile homes are a bit different.